andreafabrizi/DNSProxy/README.md

 If you can't access "secured" VPN tunnels to resolve names externally (i.e.
 TOR users, Chinese walls), DNSProxy is a rapid and efficient solution for you.

-## Build

-DNSP will take care to create a well-formed UDP/TCP packet in reply to clients.

-Should you be willing to perform "response caching and sharing" you can rely on your favourite HTTPS proxy, any between polipo, squid, nginx, Varnish, charles, SOCKS, TOR, *any HTTP(S) proxy* will work properly with DNSP.

-DNSP can be configured to cross through (and receiving Via) additional HTTP proxy (i.e. TOR, enterprise-proxy, locked-down countries).

-Most of users will run DNSP directly through HTTPS w/out caching & extra proxy.
-The DNSP server will just talk to remote resolver webservice, w/out any cache.

-As we all know, "a cache" is often availaible "in the network" when it comes to HTTP, no real need for extra local cache (HTTP/2 and HTTPS make local cache uneasy).

-As bonus, this software is TOR-friendly and requires minimal resources.
-Enjoy !

 ## Architecture
 ```
               +----------------------------+